zzzprojects/learn-orm/tutorials/dapper-mapper/multi-mapping.md

 }
 ```

-If you are using Dapper, then you will have to write the mapping explicitly, as shown above.
+If you are using **Dapper**, then you will have to write the mapping explicitly, as shown above.
 But **Dapper.Mapper** can handle the relationships between the returned objects automatically.

 ```csharp
 private static List<Author> GetAuthorWithBooksUsingMapper()